Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 \subsubsection{Bayesian Approaches for Quantization}

 In this section, we review some quantization approaches, most of which are closely related to the Bayesian variational inference framework (see Section \ref{sec:background_bayesian_neural_networks}).

 The work of \citet{Achterhold2018} builds on the variational dropout based pruning approach of \citet{Louizos2017} (see Section \ref{sec:literature_bayesian_pruning}).
-They introduce a mixture of log-uniforms prior whose mixtures are centered at predefined quantization values.
+They introduce a mixture of log-uniform priors whose mixtures are centered at predefined quantization values.
 Consequently, the approximate posterior also concentrates at these values such that weights can be safely quantized without requiring a fine-tuning procedure.

-The following works in this section directly operate on \emph{discrete} weight distributions, and, consequently, do not require a rounding procedure. \citet{Soudry2014} approximate the true posterior $p(\mathbf{W}|\mathcal{D})$ over discrete weights using expectation propagation \citep{Minka2001} with closed-form online updates.
-Starting with an uninformative approximation $q(\mathbf{W}|\vecnu)$, their approach combines the current approximation $q(\mathbf{W}|\vecnu)$ (serving as the prior in \eqref{eq:bayes_rule}) with the likelihood for a single-sample data set $\D_n = \{(\vecx_n^0,t_n)\}$ to obtain a refined posterior.
-To obtain a closed-form refinement step, they propose several approximations.
+The following works in this section directly operate on \emph{discrete} weight distributions and, consequently, do not require a rounding procedure. \citet{Soudry2014} approximate the true posterior $p(\matW \smallhspace | \smallhspace \D)$ over discrete weights using expectation propagation \citep{Minka2001} with closed-form online updates.
+Starting with an uninformative approximation $q(\matW \smallhspace | \smallhspace \vecnu)$, their approach combines the current approximation $q(\matW \smallhspace | \smallhspace \vecnu)$ (serving as the prior in Bayes' rule \eqref{eq:bayes_rule}) with the likelihood for a single-sample data set $\D_n = \{(\vecx_n^0,t_n)\}$ to obtain a refined posterior.
+By proposing several approximations, they obtain a closed-form refinement step.